 - arrange different coloured fruit or veges neatly in rows

-- make mini fruit or vege skewers by threading cut up pieces onto bamboo skewers (remember to cut off the sharp end of the skewer if your child is very young).
+- make mini fruit or vege skewers by threading cut up pieces onto our mini food pick skewers (remember to cut off the sharp end of the skewer if your child is very young).

 - make a salad with some dressing in a leak-proof container or one of our mini animal sauce bottles.